ikke-t/podman-container-systemd/README.md

 Role Variables
 --------------

-Role uses variables that are required to be passed:
+Role uses variables that are required to be passed while including it.
+As there is option to run one container separately or multiple containers in pod, note that some options apply only to other method.

 - ```container_image``` - container image and tag, e.g. nextcloud:latest
+  This is used only if you run single container
+- ```container_image_list``` - list of container images to run within a pod.
+  This is used only if you run containers in pod.
 - ```container_name``` - Identify the container in systemd and podman commands.
   Systemd service file be named container_name--container-pod.service.
-- ```container_run_args``` - Anything you pass to podman, except for the name and image.
+- ```container_run_args``` - Anything you pass to podman, except for the name and image while running single container.
+Not used for pod.
 - ```container_run_as_user``` - Which user should systemd run container as.
   Defaults to root.
 - ```container_state``` - container is installed and run if state is